-ARTICLE 1: NAME
+ARTICLE I: NAME

-ARTICLE IV: PURPOSE AND OBJECTIVES
+ARTICLE II: PURPOSE AND OBJECTIVES

+Section I. TRIO.
 TRIO is an independent, non-profit international organization committed to improving the quality of life of transplant candidates, recipients, donors, and their families hereinafter referred to as members.
 Through the TRIO Headquarters and a network of Chapters, TRIO serves its members in the following areas:

 Advocacy: Effectively communicating the concerns and needs, on issues in the field of transplantation that affect the welfare of transplant candidates, recipients, and their families and donor families, to international, federal, state, and local governmental bodies.

 Education: Providing transplant candidates, recipients, and their families and donor families with current information on developments in organ and tissue donation, transplantation, medications, social issues and finances, as well as on initiatives in the transplantation field.